tjwkura5/ecommerce_terraform_deployment/README.md

 12. Create a monitoring EC2 called "Monitoring" in the default VPC that will monitor the resources of the various servers.
 Install Prometheus and grafana on this server.

-13. Update your Prometheus configuration (/opt/prometheus/prometheus.yml) to include the EC2 instance where Node Exporter is running.
+13. Update your Prometheus configuration (/opt/prometheus/prometheus.yml) to include the EC2 instances where Node Exporter is running.

 14. Restart Prometheus to apply the changes: